cgil/Projects/README.txt

 We hope to demo this later on in the year as an actual watch and using high frequency readers and an online database.

+events:
+One of my earliest projects.
+Takes in event information from Twitter and Yahoo Query Language feeds and maps these events onto a Google map.
+Gives the event a radius based on popularity and how many people are talking about that event.
+Also is supposed to look up new events based on both your location and user added events.
+This uses Google map API, Twitter API, YQL, and Jquery, sitting ontop of PHP.
+Very easly project that has several bugs overall.
+I scrapped this project until I had a more interesting use for it in the future.

 Demo's of these and other projects can be found at: http://www.nodefy.com